leifkarlstrom/dike_conductiveheating_1d/README.md

 # dike_conductiveheating_1d
-Conductive heating/melting model used in Biasi and Karlstrom (2021) MagnetoGeothermometry paper
+**Conductive heating/melting model used in Biasi and Karlstrom (2021)**

+Matlab codes associated with conductive heating model for Magnetogeothermometry study of Columbia River Basalt dikes.
+Predicts the distance over which temperatures around a dike exceed the Curie point temperature, as a function of intrusion active lifetime.

-Instructions: To conduct parameter sweeps of Currie temperature resetting as in figures S29 and S30, please run wrapper_dikeCurriePt_plots.m
+**Instructions for use:** To conduct parameter sweeps of Currie temperature resetting as in figures S29 and S30, please run wrapper_dikeCurriePt_plots.m

 diffusion_1d_dikewrapper.m could be used for single runs of the diffusion model